Honors & Awards

 Brown was perfect on 97 PAT attempts as a junior, while hitting on 9-of-10 field goals, as Carroll posted a 12-2 record and reached the quarterfinals of the state playoffs.
 Brown was also one of the state's top kickers during his sophomore season, helping Southlake Carroll to a perfect 16-0 record and Class 5A Division 1 state title.
 Brown hit on 17-of-21 field goals with a long of 49 yards, and made 63-of-64 extra points.
 Brown was ranked among the top dozen kickers in the nation by 247 Sports.

 The son of Hobert and Terri Brown, Drew was born on Oct.
 30, 1995.
-Brown is a three-time member of the Nebraska Scholar-Athlete Honor Roll.
+Brown is a four-time member of the Nebraska Scholar-Athlete Honor Roll.
 He has been named to the Brook Berringer Citizenship Team (2015, 2016, 2017) and the Tom Osborne Citizenship Team (2015, 2016, 2017) three times in his career.
 Brown has participated in community outreach efforts, including Make-A-Wish, School is Cool Week, American Education Week, Uplifting Athletes and local hospital, and school outreach events.